Best ChefKevin Binkley

 8 South San Marcos, Chandler

-One of Historic Downtown Chandler's staples is SanTan Brewing Company, which has served craft food and numerous varieties of craft beer since opening in its corner spot at Arizona Avenue and Chandler Boulevard in 2007.
-And if that's not everything you need already, the dog-friendly patio should cap you off nicely.
-SanTan has a roomy patio, fresh water, and attentive guests for your doggies to bask in.
+One of Historic Downtown Chandler's staples is SanTan Brewing Company, at the corner of Arizona Avenue and Chandler Boulevard.
+And the roomy, dog-friendly patio has fresh water, and attentive guests for your doggies to bask in.
 There are also Otto's Brew Bones — peanut-butter-flavored dog treats made with SanTan spent beer grain that are made and packaged in-house, and feature Otto, the cartoon dog that graces the label of SanTan's Oktoberfest German Style Lager.

 214 West Roosevelt Street